 Even if you do not know when or where you were exposed to asbestos, your dedicated asbestos lawyer will work with you to gather information and then conduct independent research and investigations to advise about an asbestos compensation claim.

 How can Maurice Blackburn help with my asbestos compensation claim?

 Our asbestos lawyers have helped thousands of people with successful asbestos claims.
 We also work with asbestos disease sufferers and their families to minimise their inconvenience and stress, and offer a simple and thorough approach.
 We will visit you in hospital or at home, without charge or obligation, to discuss your entitlements and the claims process.

 We're long time advocates for people living with asbestos related diseases and partner with associated organisations and can refer you for additional support services.

-Most common types of asbestos related diseases
+What are some common types of asbestos diseases?

 What's asbestosis disease?

 Asbestosis is a progressive and irreversible condition that restricts breathing caused by inhaled asbestos fibres scarring and eventually hardening the lungs.